JEJEMEME/AgeSense/README.md

 # 📱 AgeSense

-*A lightweight, mobile-friendly age prediction model optimized for deployment across multiple platforms (PyTorch, ONNX, CoreML).*
+*A lightweight, mobile-friendly age prediction model optimized for deployment across multiple platforms (PyTorch, ONNX, CoreML, TFLite).*

 ---

 ## 🎯 Overview

 **AgeSense** is a mobile-optimized deep learning model for predicting age from facial images.
-The model leverages **MobileNetV2** architecture to ensure high performance and efficiency on mobile devices.
-Provided in PyTorch, ONNX, and CoreML formats, **AgeSense** can easily be integrated into iOS, Android, or Web-based applications.
+The model leverages a modified **MobileNetV2** architecture that benefits from enhanced data augmentation and extended fine-tuning for improved performance.
+It is provided in multiple formats (PyTorch, ONNX, CoreML) so you can easily integrate it into iOS, Android, or web applications.

 ---